ic-labs/django-icekit/docs/deploying/index.rst

 Deploy a Demo to Docker Cloud
 -----------------------------

-Use the Deploy to Docker Cloud button to create a new default ICEkit stack on `Docker Cloud`_.
+Use the Deploy to Docker Cloud button to create a new default GLAMkit stack on `Docker Cloud`_.

 .. image:: https://files.cloud.docker.com/images/deploy-to-dockercloud.svg